Affective Video Content Analysis: Decade Review and New Perspectives: Affective Video Content Analysis

-Chumachenko K et al. \cite{r61} proposed three modality fusion methods.
-Late Transformer fusion is one: Specifically, we use two Transformers at the output of each branch, where one modality is fused into the other, to combine features learned from both branches.
-The final prediction layer receives the concatenated outputs of these Transformer blocks; One is the Transformer fusion intermediate: Specifically, the fusion is carried out at the intermediate feature layer employing a strategy that is comparable to that outlined earlier for the Transformer blocks.
-Specifically, a Transformer block is used for fusion in each branch after the first stage of feature extraction, which includes the two convolutional layers; There is also an intermediate attention-based fusion, in which they propose a fusion technique that is only based on dot product similarity.
-This is a first-of-its-kind attention mechanism in the Transformer block that focuses on features that are independent of modalities.
-Experimental validation on the CMU-MOSEI dataset shows that the best classification accuracy is achieved based on the intermediate attention fusion method, which can reach 68.76\%, followed by the intermediate Transformer fusion method with an accuracy of 66.57\%.
+Chumachenko et al. \cite{chumachenko2022self} proposed three modal fusion methods.
+The first is Late Transformer Fusion, where features learned from two branches are fused with a Transformer block.
+Specifically, two Transformers are used at the output of each branch, with one modality being fused into the other.
+The outputs of these Transformer blocks are further concatenated and passed to the final prediction layer.
+The second is Mid Transformer Fusion, which involves fusion at the mid-feature layer using Transformer blocks similar to the ones mentioned above.
+Specifically, after the first stage of feature extraction, i.e., after two convolutional layers, a Transformer block is used for fusion in each branch.
+The third is based on Attention Fusion, where they propose a fusion method solely based on dot-product similarity, forming the attention mechanism in the Transformer block.
+This method focuses on modality-independent features, a concept not previously introduced.
+Experimental validation on the MOSEI dataset shows that, among the three fusion methods, the Mid Attention Fusion method achieves the highest classification accuracy, reaching 68.76\%.
+It is followed by the Mid Transformer Fusion method, with an accuracy of 66.57\%.